-Learn what is tmpfs, what is use of tmpfs, what is swap, what is use of swap and differences between tmpfs and swap.
+Learn what is tmpfs, what is the use of tmpfs, what is swap, what is the use of swap and differences between tmpfs, and swap.

 What is tmpfs?

-Tmpfs also mounted as shared memory /dev/shm. tmpfs is portion of a virtual memory mounted as a file system which helps to speed up applications.
-It normally being used to transfer data between programs.
-It appears as a file system but it does not use persistent device such as hard disk.
-Instead it uses virtual memory (portion of a RAM).
+Tmpfs also mounted as shared memory /dev/shm. tmpfs is a portion of a virtual memory mounted as a file system that helps to speed up applications.
+It normally is used to transfer data between programs.
+It appears as a file system but it does not use persistent devices such as a hard disk.
+Instead it uses virtual memory (a portion of a RAM).

-Thats why if you create any file in tmpfs its not created on your system disks but in your memory.
+That’s why if you create any file in tmpfs it’s not created on your system disks but in your memory.
 Whenever you un-mount tmpfs, everything within is lost.
 Its volatile storage.
-Even if you add entry of tmpfs to re-mount at boot, it will be mounted blank.
+Even if you add an entry of tmpfs to re-mount at boot, it will be mounted blank.
 Data does not persist over reboots or shutdowns in tmpfs.

 What is SWAP?

-swap is portion of your hard disks used to extend RAM.
+swap is a portion of your hard disks used to extend RAM.
 Its roughly extended RAM by use of persistent storage device. swap only comes in action once your RAM (physical memory) is full.
-Normal thumb rule is size of swap should be double of your physical ram size.
-But this changes depends on conditions and system you have.
-Read how to create extra swap here & check swap on server.
+The normal thumb rule is the size of the swap should be double of your physical ram size.
+But these changes depend on the conditions and system you have.
+Read how to create extra swap here & check swap on the server.

-Even if uses persistent devices, it still is a volatile memory.
+Even if it uses persistent devices, it still is a volatile memory.
 It does not hold data over reboot or shutdowns.
-Since it plays role of RAM, its characteristics are still of ram even if uses hard disks.
+Since it plays the role of RAM, its characteristics are still of ram even if it uses hard disks.

 Difference between tmpfs and swap